Keeperen og havet

 The novel was awarded with the Brage Prize 2017 for the best children’s book and was nominated to The Bookseller’s Prize 2017.

-Translation rights sold to: Belgium, Bulgaria, Denmark, England, Estonia, France, Germany, Iceland, Italy, Poland, Russia, Slovenia, Sweden, Ukraine.
+Translation rights sold to: Belgium, Bulgaria, Catalonia, Denmark, England, Estonia, Faroe Island, France, Georgia, Germany, Iceland, Italy, Latvia, Macedonia, Poland, Russia, Serbia, Slovenia, Spain, Sweden, Ukraine.

 “A Resounding reunion with the friends from Waffle Hearts

 Strong feelings, great drama and a real way with words

 This book is one that I feel like reading aloud, chapter by chapter, to everybody around me.
 It has an exciting plot, drama between the characters, and humour in almost every line.